 Serving Sauternes on ice with a slice of orange, or as part of a cocktail, is a more contemporary approach – a local favourite becoming widely adopted in Sauternes, where hospitality and wine tourism are growing.

 Michelin-trained chef Stewart Turner shares one of his favourite recipes to enjoy with sweet wines: chestnut choux buns with clementine sauce.
 It’s perfect as a lighter alternative to the classic Christmas pudding.

-Dessert wines might not be one of the most fashionable styles, but I can’t think of a better way to finish a meal than with a lusciously sweet nectar – it just rounds it off perfectly.
+Dessert wines might not currently be a fashionable style, but there's no better way to finish a meal than with a lusciously sweet nectar – it rounds it off perfectly.
 When it comes to dessert at Christmas, it’s hard to look past the classic pudding or bûche de Noël.
-I’m a big fan of Christmas pudding, but always feel it’s a bit too heavy after a full-on Christmas lunch.
-In fact, I often save it for Boxing Day.
+I’m a lifelong fan of Christmas pudding, but always feel it’s exceedingly heavy after a full-on Christmas lunch and prefer to save it for Boxing Day.

-So, this is my go-to for a slightly lighter alternative Christmas Day pud.
+This is my recommendation for a slightly lighter alternative Christmas Day dessert.
 Although it may look complicated, all the elements can be prepared in advance – even the choux buns can be piped and frozen, then cooked when needed.
 It’s also worth remembering that sweet wines are the perfect match for blue cheese.

 The recipe: Chestnut choux buns with clementine sauce